AveSlaizer/AveSlaizer/README.md

 ---

-### :man_technologist: About Me : I am student web-developer from Russia.
+### :man_technologist: About Me : I am junior web-developer from Russia.

 ### :hammer_and_wrench: Languages and Tools :
 <div>